home-assistant/home-assistant.io/source/installation/raspberrypi.markdown

 - [Raspberry Pi 4](https://amzn.to/2S0Gcl1) (Raspberry Pi 3 is ok too, if you have one laying around).
 Raspberry Pi are currently hard to come by, use [RPilocator](https://rpilocator.com/?cat=PI4) to find official distributors with stock.
 - [Power Supply for Raspberry Pi 4](https://amzn.to/2ReZ2Vq) or [Power Supply for Raspberry Pi 3](https://amzn.to/2R8yG7h)
 - [Micro SD Card](https://amzn.to/2X0Z2di).
 Ideally get one that is [Application Class 2](https://www.sdcard.org/developers/overview/application/index.html) as they handle small I/O much more consistently than cards not optimized to host applications.
-A 32 GB or bigger card is recommended.
+A 32&nbsp;GB or bigger card is recommended.
 - SD Card reader.
 This is already part of most laptops, but you can purchase a [standalone USB adapter](https://amzn.to/2WWxntY) if you don't have one.
 The brand doesn't matter, just pick the cheapest.
 - [Ethernet cable](https://amzn.com/dp/B00N2VISLW).
 Required for installation.
 After installation, Home Assistant can work with Wi-Fi, but an Ethernet connection is more reliable and highly recommended.